translate/pootle/docs/upstream_differences.rst

 ^^^^^^^^^^^^^^^^

 - Richer and more responsive statistics. *Last Updated* dates for stores and projects are tracked, for instance.
+These statistics are also available for the *All Projects* view.

 - ``refresh_stats`` has been refined to be faster, and allows extra options.